solita/ansible-role-solita.jenkins/doc/solita.jenkins.rst

 When a new user is created, the user's default password will be read from the file ``solita_jenkins_default_password/<username>`` in the inventory directory.
 If the file does not exist, a file containing a random password is created.
 For example, if your inventory file is ``environments/vagrant/inventory`` and you add the user ``alice``, you can find their default password in the file ``environments/vagrant/solita_jenkins_default_password/alice``.

+To limit role application to security settings and user management, use the tag ``solita_jenkins_security``.

 Examples
 ========